Scientific Conference Lightning Talks

 APPLICATIONS ARE CLOSED

 This high-profile session is back by popular demand.
-Speakers will be shortlisted by an independent panel and will be invited to provide a as a 4-minute lightning talk at the HDR UK Scientific Conference, 14th December.
+Speakers will be shortlisted by an independent panel and will be invited to provide a 4-minute lightning talk at the HDR UK Conference, 5 March in Leeds.
 There will be a prize (and kudos!) for the best talk on the day – as voted by the audience.

 Eligibility